Generic E-Variables for Exact Sequential k-Sample Tests that allow for Optional Stopping: Illustration via Simulated Data

 Finally, we compared the performance of our \E variables with the ``default" beta priors with $\gamma = 0.18$ with their classical counterpart, Fisher's exact test.
-Worst-case and expected stopping times of the \E variables with- and without restrictions on \hmc{1} were compared for sample sizes one would need to plan for when analyzing experiment results with Fisher's exact test; see Figure \ref{fig:powerfisher}.
+We show that with Fisher's exact test, type-I error probability guarantee is lost, whereas with the \E variables it remains bounded --- since these results are exactly as would be expected from the theory they have been placed in the supplementary material (Figure \ref{fig:type1Error} in Appendix \ref{app:experiments} in the Supporting Material).
+In the main text below, we compare worst-case and expected stopping times of the \E variables with- and without restrictions on \hmc{1} for sample sizes one would need to plan for when analyzing experiment results with Fisher's exact test; see Figure \ref{fig:powerfisher}.
 We noticed that the expected sample sizes achieved under optional stopping with the \E variable with unrestricted \hmc{1} were very similar to the sample sizes needed to plan for with Fisher's exact test.
 When using a correctly specified restriction on \hmc{1} (the leftmost data points in the second and third subfigures), this expected number of samples is even considerably lower than the sample size to plan for with Fisher's exact test.
-However, under misspecification, when the difference or log odds ratio used in the design of the \E variable turns out to be a lot smaller than the real difference present in the data generating machinery, one should expect to collect more samples (the data points towards the right in the second and third subfigures).
-This effect would disappear if were to put a prior on the full $\Theta^+(\delta)$ rather than the boundary $\Theta(\delta)$, at the price of slightly worse behaviour in the well-specified case when data is sampled from $\Theta(\delta)$. \commentout{ Note that in Figure~\ref{fig:powerfisher} we used the default beta prior parameters $\gamma = 0.18$ found optimal for the unrestricted case for the restricted cases as well; some first experiments revealed that changing the prior parameter values did not lead to significant changes in power for the restricted \E variables (results not shown).
+However, under misspecification, when the difference or log odds ratio used in the design of the \E variable turns out to be a lot smaller than the real difference present in the data generating machinery, one should expect to collect more samples (the data points towards the right in the second subfigure).
+This effect would disappear if we were to put a prior on the full $\Theta^+(\delta)$ rather than the boundary $\Theta(\delta)$, at the price of slightly worse behaviour in the well-specified case when data is sampled from $\Theta(\delta)$.

+Note that in Figure~\ref{fig:powerfisher} we used the default beta prior parameters $\gamma = 0.18$ found optimal for the unrestricted case for the restricted cases as well; some first experiments revealed that changing the prior parameter values did not lead to significant changes in power for the restricted \E variables (results not shown).
 We do however offer the possibility in our software package \citep{LyT20} to run similar experiments for users to determine the optimal prior parameter $\gamma$ for a given expected sample size and $\Theta^{(+)}(\delta')$.
-TODO ALS PAPER AANGENOMEN MOET DIT ER WEER IN}